Green Travel Tips: Plan Your Next Eco-Friendly Vacation in Minnesota

 If you find yourself in Granite Falls, don’t miss Bluenose Gopher Public House, a cooperatively run establishment that serves Minnesota-made beverages, bread from the town’s Carl’s Bakery and produce from the farmers market and the co-op’s own herb garden.
 Most cities in Minnesota host farmers markets in the summer; find one near your destination on the Minnesota Grown website.

-In Duluth’s Canal Park, Vikre Distillery uses several local ingredients to make its products, including water from Lake Superior in its vodka and whiskeys, grains sourced within a 50-mile radius and oak barrels made in Minnesota.
+In Duluth’s Canal Park, Vikre Distillery uses several local ingredients, including water from Lake Superior in its vodka and whiskeys, grains sourced within a 50-mile radius and oak barrels made in Minnesota.
 One of the state’s oldest breweries, Summit Brewing Co. in St. Paul, prides itself on its “green beer” practices, making every effort to reduce water use, energy consumption and waste during production.

 Reducing Your Carbon Footprint